BlkPingu/RailsProjectTemplate/README.md

 ### Start the Project

-1. Type `rails server` in your console
+1. Type `bin/rails server` in your console to start the test server
 2. open your favorite browser at http://localhost:3000
 3. The project should be displayed